HANDS ON

 Drug Discovery & Development 201 (2 × 2 hours)

 Learn advanced concepts and principles in drug discovery and development, including key stakeholders across the Biopharma ecosystem, latest trends, and evolutions in Biopharma, and more.
 NOTE: After you sign-up for the first date, you will receive two Outlook invitations for both parts of this program, since it is a two-part program.
-This program is running on 14 April or 17 June both days at 12:30PM to 2:30PM Eastern / 9:30AM to 11:30AM Pacific.
+This program is running on 17 June from 12:30PM to 2:30PM Eastern / 9:30AM to 11:30AM Pacific.

 qtq80-KfCHRi